 India has always boasted of a rich tradition in the area of learning and education since ancient times.
 It is well known that people from other parts of the world such as Europe, the Middle East, and Portugal came to India to get a quality education.
-One of the famous educational systems practised in India in the ancient times was The Gurukul System.
+One of the famous educational systems practiced in India in ancient times was The Gurukul System.

 Gurukul System focused on arts, sports, crafts, singing that developed children’s intelligence and critical thinking.
 Activities such as yoga, meditation, etc generated positivity and peace of mind and made them fit.
 It was also mandatory to do daily chores on own with a motive to impart practical skills in them.
-All these helped in personality development and increased their confidence, sense of discipline, intellect and mindfulness which is necessary even today to face the world that lay ahead.
+All these helped in personality development and increased their confidence, sense of discipline, intellect, and mindfulness which is necessary even today to face the world that lay ahead.

 The four main areas of life skill education are: